 Now that your kitten’s home, make sure you have a mental checklist of daily kitten care.
 This includes monitoring their health, feeding, and even activity.
 You want to make sure that bundle of energy stays as healthy as possible.

 Kitten Care: Feeding

 Like puppies, kittens have a high energy demand.
 As obligate carnivores, they need 30% of their energy to come from protein.
-This means a high-quality kitten food.
-While you may not want your adult cats to free-feed (why a lot of people opt for automatic feeders), kittens SHOULD have dry food available at all times.
+This means high-quality kitten food.
+While you may not want your adult cats to free-feed (why many people opt for automatic feeders), kittens SHOULD have dry food available at all times.
 You can then offer canned food twice a day.
 This ensures your kitten will grow appropriately.

 Contrary to popular belief, kittens CANNOT have cow milk!
 (Actually, cats in general can’t have cow milk) Cow milk upsets their digestive system, resulting in diarrhea.
 Once they get weaned from their mothers, your kitten does not need milk; stick to that high-quality kitten diet.

 If you notice a skipped meal, that’s cause for concern.
 You want to get your kitten to the vet right away.
 The younger your ball of fluff, the greater the risk of hypoglycemia (low blood sugar).
 So watching the food and water bowls needs to be at the top of the kitten care checklist.

 If you can keep your furry energy molecule still for half a second, make sure you do a thorough check from nose to tail each day.
 Eyes and ears should be clean and free of debris.
 Tooshies should also be clean.
 You shouldn’t see specks of dirt or fleas in their coats when you brush them.
 If you do, it’s time for a gentle bath with cat shampoo.

 If you see any of the following signs, you want to schedule an appointment with the vet ASAP (kittens can go downhill FAST when they’re sick):

 - Eye discharge

 - Not passing stool or urine